bbhulani/sdc_p2_trafficsigns/writeup_template.md

 | .051					| Dangerous curve to the right      			|

-For the second image ...
-The top five soft max probabilities were  [14  5 38  3  1]
+For the second image ... the model is relatively sure that this is a stop sign The top five soft max probabilities were  [14  5 38  3  1]
 | Probability         	|     Prediction								|
 |:---------------------:|:---------------------------------------------:|